To the Caregiver

 God basically tells Job that since He is all-wise and all-powerful, who is he to question the Lord?

-My thoughts are so limited, my understanding as vast as the present day.
+Our thoughts are so limited, and understanding as vast as the present day.
 I don’t know what will even happen beyond the end of this sentence.
 Not really.
 We learn from past history but God was actually there.
 Not only that, but He has laid out the future as well.
 He is there too.

 IMG_3548IMG_1218IMG_1445